-This part of the website contains information about the different types of financial support that is available from the government to help with the costs of childcare.
+This part of the website contains information about the different types of financial support that are available from the government to help with the costs of childcare.

 Currently, the main types of financial support are offered by either: